annetteclopezdavila/Advanced_Machine_Learning/Projects/Project1.md

 Let us say we choose a specific data set point X1 for which we want to predict its Y1 value.
 We can determine its neighbors by choosing a specific distance which will result in some ordered set A. This set will be converted into another weighted set using a weight/kernel function.
 The specific weights will depend on what kernel function is chosen.
 Example: Below we have chosen a tri-cubic function as our weight function.
 INSERT PICTURE OF FUNCTION
+The heights of the kernel function determine the weights at specific points.
+The neighbors closer to the target point X1 will have higher weights than points further away.